Cannabis tax compliance: Planning for rescheduling

 Labor

 Cannabis is also a labor-intensive industry.
 Previously, much of your accrued bonus, vacation, wages, and commissions were allocated as SG&A costs and were therefore disallowed under Section 280E.
-If cannabis is rescheduled, these same costs would be subject to IRC Section 461, which can limit the deductibility of various wages from year to year as a temporary book to tax difference.
+If cannabis is rescheduled, these same costs will be subject to IRC Section 461, which can limit the deductibility of various wages from year to year as a temporary book-to-tax difference.
 Some of these indirect labor costs also may be subject to UNICAP as mentioned above.

-The good news is that in this case, there would be certain credits you may qualify for.
-The Workers Opportunity Tax Credit (WOTC), for example, can be a significant credit in labor intensive industries.
+The good news is that there will be certain credits for which you may be eligible.
+The Work Opportunity Tax Credit (WOTC), for example, can be a significant credit in labor intensive industries.
 You may be able to claim the WOTC if you hire employees who are in a WOTC-targeted group.

 Net operating losses

-Let’s say that, despite all these potential changes we’ve discussed, you were still generating taxable losses.
+Let’s say that, despite all these potential changes we have discussed, you were still generating taxable losses.
 We have seen a limited number of cases where prices declined so rapidly that operators sold product for less than the actual cost of acquisition or production.

-- If cannabis is rescheduled in the middle of the year, we do not yet know how the IRS will handle this.
-There is a possibility they will allow the Section 280E applicability to be retroactive to the start of the year, but no one knows for sure.
+- We do not yet know how the IRS will handle the likely rescheduling.
+There is a possibility they will allow the Section 280E applicability to be retroactive to the start of the year, but this remains unknown.
 If they do not address the issue, it would be beneficial to incur more SG&A costs in the second part of the year.

 - Our assumption is that any rescheduling will be solely on a prospective basis, except for the potential to apply to the beginning of the current tax year.

-- We have mentioned just a few potential credits above, but there are other state credits that should be explored and considered if cannabis is rescheduled.
+- We have mentioned just a few potential credits above, but there are other state credits that should be explored and considered with rescheduling.

 - Rescheduling may require accounting method changes to be filed with the IRS, and method change tax planning strategies should be explored.